dendronhq/dendron-site/vault/dendron.topic.tags.md

 override the color deeper within the hierarchy, we could set `#example.my-example` to green while keeping `#example` red.

+### Tags in publishing

+Tags work in publishing like regular links.
+The only caveat is that if you want your viewers to see all notes that use a tag, you must create that tag note.
+Otherwise, Dendron will just tell them that this note did not sprout yet.
+We're working on an improvement to this, so keep an eye out for updates!

+Something else worth mentioning is that the automatic tag colors can be disabled in publishing.
+See the [[noRandomlyColoredTags|dendron.topic.publishing.configuration#norandomlycoloredtags]] configuration.

 ## Frontmatter tags

 You can also put tags in the [[frontmatter|dendron.topic.frontmatter]] of your note.
 For example, the frontmatter of your note with a tag may look like this: